Reordering and grouping menu pages

 To make a page the home page, drag it to the top of the menu.

 Once you are finished reordering pages, click the Save page order button.

 You can also control a page's position within your site menu – and designate it as your home page – through its page settings.
 Using the options under Position in menu, you can place the page after another page, make it a child of another page, or remove it from the menu altogether.

 The Not in menu option is not available for pages that already have child pages grouped under it.

 You can create multi-level menus so that options appear grouped under other options.

-You can create as many levels of menu options as you wish, though older themes may not proper display more than 3 menu levels.
+You can create as many levels of menu options as you wish, though older themes may not properly display more than 3 menu levels.